-FDA's investigation is studying a recent observed increase of DCM in dogs not previously known to be genetically predisposed to the disease.
-The agency, relying on information provided by veterinarians, has suggested dietary factors that it believes require further examination.
-However, to date, FDA has not established any causative relationship between diet and recent reported incidents of DCM.
+FDA's began receiving reports from regional veterinary cardiologists and university researchers indicating signals of increased case of DCM in dogs not previously known to be genetically predisposed to the disease.
+In 2018, the agency, relying on information provided by these sources, suggested dietary factors could have been the cause.
+However, FDA has not established any causative relationship between diet and recent reported incidents of DCM.
 The agency has repeatedly stated in public comments, including in June 2019, that "[a]t this stage of the investigation, the FDA cannot attest to whether or how these case reports are linked to diet" and "[a]t this time, we are not advising dietary changes based solely on the information we have gathered so far."
+And again, on November 3, 2020, the agency noted that "FDA has no definitive information indicating that the diets are inherently unsafe and need to be removed from the market, but we are continuing to work with stakeholders in assessing how the diets may interact with other factors that may be impacting non-hereditary DCM."